wix-incubator/node-workshop/02-exercises/README.md

   In this exercise, you will write the Ajax handlers that will enable persistence of the todos, thus completing the web app.

+*Important*: If you have network problems during `npm install`, you should run `$ npm config set cache-min 99999`.
+This will force npm to use the network as little as possible, and if you already did the setup instructions, then you should have all the modules you need in the cache.

+Don't forget at the end of the workshop to do `$ npm config delete cache-min`

 ## Done Reading This?
 So start with the [first exercise](01-db/README.md)!